How to Target Acne and Dark Spots at the Same Time

 Step 1: Gentle Brightening Cleanser

-Use a turmeric kojic acid soap or gentle foam cleanser.
+Use a turmeric kojic acid soap or gentle gel cleanser.
 Avoid stripping cleansers that damage skin barrier.

 Step 2: Treatment Serum (Optional)